Bridge of Glass: History

 The Museum of Glass and Bridge of Glass were created amidst the development of Tacoma's Thea Foss Waterway.
 In 1991, the city acquired 27 acres on the downtown waterfront for $6.8 million.
 Considered one of the most polluted Superfund sites in the country, the city, federal agencies, and about 70 companies considered responsible for the pollution, paid roughly $103 million to clean up the area.
 Tacoma civic and business leaders met with investor George F. Russell Jr. in 1992 to discuss their vision of a museum showcasing the artwork of Tacoma native, Dale Chihuly.
-By 1995, Russell and his wife were name co-chairmen of the museum's board, and with board-approval selected Arthur Erickson as the museum's architect.
+By 1995, Russell and his wife were named co-chairmen of the museum's board, and with board-approval selected Arthur Erickson as the museum's architect.
 Ultimately, the board's vision of a museum featuring artwork exclusively by Chihuly, was redirected by Chihuly himself who suggested the museum should feature the works of glass artists from around the world.
 It was decided Chihuly would contribute three permanent installations on the proposed bridge to link the museum to the downtown area, later named the Chihuly Bridge of Glass.
 The Museum of Glass was the first establishment built on the cleaned up Thea Foss Waterway site in 2002.
 The Museum of Glass cost about $48 million, and the Bridge of Glass about $12 million in building, design, and installation expenses.